Frequently Asked Questions (FAQ)

 As a marine park, divers are not allowed to wear gloves or a knife.

-For more informations please visit:
+For more informations please do not hesitate to contact us.

 WHICH RULES I HAVE TO KNOW ABOUT SNORKELING?